Driver Transfer Seat vs Driving from a Wheelchair: Which Option Is Right for You?

 Driver Transfer Seat

 A driver transfer seat is a specialized seat mechanism that facilitates the transfer of a wheelchair user into the driver's seat.
-This system allows the original vehicle seat to rotate, extend, and adjust in height, enabling a smoother transition from the wheelchair to the driver's seat.
-The seat can then be repositioned behind the steering wheel for driving.en.wikipedia.org+5freedommotors.com+5themobilityresource.com+5braunability.com+1nmeda.org+1
+This system allows the original vehicle seat to rotate, extend, and adjust in height well beyond what it can from the factory, enabling a smoother transition from the wheelchair to the driver's seat.
+The seat can then be repositioned behind the steering wheel for driving.

 Advantages:

-• Comfort and Familiarity: Occupying the standard driver's seat provides access to all original seat features, such as lumbar support and adjustability, ensuring a comfortable driving experience.braunability.com
+Comfort and Familiarity: Occupying the factory driver's seat provides access to all original seat features, such as lumbar support, as well as adjustability, ensuring a comfortable driving experience.

-• Vehicle Control: Maintaining the factory-installed seat can offer better integration with the vehicle's safety systems and controls.braunability.com
+Vehicle Control: Maintaining the factory installed seat can offer better integration with the vehicle's safety systems and controls.

-• Aesthetics: The interior appearance remains unchanged, as the original seating is preserved.braunability.com
+Aesthetics: The interior appearance remains mostly unchanged, as the original factory seat is preserved.

 Considerations:

 This option allows individuals to drive while remaining in their wheelchair, eliminating the need for transfers.
-Vehicles are modified to enable wheelchair access directly to the driver's position, often involving the removal of the standard driver's seat and installation of securement systems to anchor the wheelchair safely.braunability.com+8braunability.com+8freedommotors.com+8en.wikipedia.org+1mobilityworks.com+1
+Vehicles are modified to enable wheelchair access directly to the driver's position, often involving the removal of the standard driver's seat and installation of a lockdown system, such as an EZ-Lock, to anchor the wheelchair safely.

 Advantages:

-• Safety: Minimizes the risk of injury associated with transferring between the wheelchair and driver's seat.braunability.com
+Safety: Minimizes the risk of injury associated with transferring between the wheelchair and driver's seat.

 Considerations:

-• Cost: The modifications required can be costly and may not be feasible for all budgets.
+Cost: The modifications required can be costly and may not be feasible for all budgets.
+The average cost for an EZ-Lock or similar lockdown system is about $3,000 including installation.

-• Vehicle Selection: Not all vehicles can accommodate the necessary modifications, potentially limiting choices to larger models like vans or SUVs.en.wikipedia.org+1mobilityworks.com+1
+Vehicle Selection: Not all wheelchair accessible vehicles can accommodate the necessary modifications, potentially limiting choices to larger models.

 Making the Choice